B.Ed. Frequently Asked Questions

 Please refer to the frequently asked questions below for further information.

-Applications to both programs open the first of November each year and have the same deadline - mid January.
+Applications to the program opens the first of November each year and the deadline is mid January.

 The Acadia Admissions website offers all details regarding the application process to the program: http://www.acadiau.ca/admissions/bachEdProgram.htm

-Please note that all offers of admission to either program are based upon successful completion of the first degree.
+Please note that all offers of admission are based upon successful completion of the first degree.

-All academic/teacher certification requirements remain the same for both B.Ed. program delivery options.
-The specifics for the elementary and secondary requirements are clearly outlined on the Acadia University School of Education Website.
+The specific academic/teacher certification requirements for the elementary and secondary requirements are clearly outlined on the Acadia University School of Education Website.
 Applicants will need to read the appropriate section carefully:

 Requirements for the Elementary Program